WTA's 2022 Accomplishments

 "WTA served as a leader this legislative session in advocating for additional maintenance funding for our state recreational lands.
 This funding will go a long way towards helping keep state parks well-maintained.”

--- Don Hoch, director of Washington State Parks
+-- Don Hoch, former director of Washington State Parks

 This year, hikers advocating for trails helped secure $15 million in annual funding for maintenance on state recreation land.
 That means much-needed maintenance in parks you love like state parks like Deception Pass (above) and Mount Spokane.
 Also receiving funding are DNR-managed lands like Tiger Mountain and wildlife refuges like Steigerwald, Turnbull, and Nisqually.